 It comes with a visuals video by Tim Harris who is an amazing sound engineer and video photographer.

 The song will be released as single on Gateway Music later this year.

 Cultural festival (literature, theater, concerts, dance, circus, cinema, exhibitions).
 Les Boréales is a festival dedicated to Nordic culture.
 It takes place every year in November in Caen and Normandy.

-It is therefore with great pleasure that Carsten returns as a representative for Danish music.
+It is with great pleasure that Carsten returns with his trio, as a representative for Danish music.
 This time with Jan Gunnar Hoff on piano and Reggie Washington on bass.

 Having electrified a large audience for more than twenty years, the open-air music festival “Worms: Jazz & Joy” was definitely one of the highlights in Carsten Lindholms calendar this year.
 Not being able to perform with his trio for a long time, the honour of being among the “Private Selection” artists of the festival was a huge experience.

 Together with saxophonist Kerstin Harberecht, pianist and keyboardist Roman Schuler and bass player Gernot Kögel – Carsten enjoyed the Sunday concert 22nd August in front of a great audience.
 With almost 3,000 visitors during the weekend – the opportunity to finally experience open-air live music again was evident.

 From Carsten Lindholm a big thank you to the musicians, the audience, artistic director dr. David Maier, jazz musician Thomas Siffling and all the staff involved in and around the festival.